Salgaocar FC: 1956–2009

-The last few years, one may describe as one that has seen the glory years seem light years away.
-Relegation, a successful promotion, and then again relegation has left the Salgaocar faithfully shattered.
-Critics have been swift in writing the club off, but managed to make the first division of the NFL in 2003 and staying their till the beginning of the I-League.
+In later years, relegation, a successful promotion, and then again relegation left the Salgaocar faithful shattered.
+Critics were swift in writing the club off, but the team managed to make the first division of the NFL in 2003 and staying there until the beginning of the I-League.

 In 1996, Salgaocar became one of the original 12 clubs in the National Football League and finished 3rd in Group A but finished 7th in the Final Round.
 In 1998, at the 9th Asian Cup Winners' Cup, Salgaocar caused an upset victory in its home tie at the Fatorda Stadium against one of the Cup favourites Beijing Guoan from China.